Comparison

 Price

-Both wings undercut the rest of the market significantly, but the P1 goes further.
-The Aeryn P1 is the cheapest parawing you can buy.
-Exact pricing varies by retailer and region, but it consistently comes in below the Gong Lowkite.
+Both wings undercut the rest of the market significantly.
+The Aeryn P1 is expected to be the cheapest parawing you can buy, though exact pricing varies by retailer and region.

 The Aeryn P1 is newer, and pricing varies more between retailers.
 As the brand and dealer network mature, pricing should become more consistent.